Becoming a cat sitter – what you need to know

 - Always wear a change of clothing if you are visiting multiple cats on the same day or have your own cats at home.
 Cats are very perceptive in their sense of smell and sniffing a strange cat as well as a strange person is not the best greeting.

 - Let the cat approach you; do not force your attention on the cat.
 It may take more than one visit to achieve this.

-- If you are caring for a cat that goes outdoors, try arranging a time to visit when the cat will likely be inside the home.
+- If you are caring for a cat that goes outdoors, visit when the cat will likely be inside the home.

 - Conduct yourself calmly with no loud talking or sudden movements.

 - Be polite and attentive.
 Listen to the questions of the cat owner and answer when required.

 - If you have the impression that vital information about the cat care has not yet been shared, don’t be shy to ask questions yourself.